Find Grad Schools

 Master’s Degree Starting Salary

-Data from the U.S. Department of Education shows that clinical/medical laboratory science students who graduated in 2017-2019 with a master’s degree made a median starting salary of $61,248 per year.
+According to 2019-2020 data from the U.S. Department of Education, students who graduated with a master’s degree in clinical laboratory science have a median salary of $61,248 during the early years of their career.
 During this timeframe, most salaries fell between $57,662 (25th percentile) and $76,043 (75th percentile).

 undefined